"Crypt-City of the Deathless One" (1943)

 The Aesir disappear and Stuart searches a little, meeting Kari, the most beautiful woman he has ever encountered.
 She tricks him into thinking she is a fellow prisoner and his friend, but in fact she is working for the Aesir.
 Kari traps him and the truth of Stuart's arrival on Asgard is revealed when his lost memories are returned.
 Stuart wasn't brought here by priests to be sacrificed--he was sent here by beings equivalent in power to the Aesir who want to liberate mankind, beings known as the Protectors.
 As the bravest human in the System, the Protectors chose Stuart to serve as a conduit, a vessel, for their power.
 (They gave him amnesia to hide their operations from the mind-reading Aesir.)
 But now that that femme fatale Kari has put a sentient cloak on Stuart that blocks most of the power the Aesir can transmit into him, things are looking pretty bleak.
 But Stuart finds the inner resources to rip the cloak monster off his skin, tearing his own flesh, so the Protectors can fight the Aesir though his body.

 The battle is a tedious abstract thing of pulsing lightning and streams of fire and so forth.
-We are lead to believe that Stuart will die because the Protectors' power will burn out his mortal body, and that Kari will die if the Aesir are extinguished because she is living off their energy, but after the Protectors win the battle Kuttner cops out.
+We are led to believe that Stuart will die because the Protectors' power will burn out his mortal body, and that Kari will die if the Aesir are extinguished because she is living off their energy, but, after the Protectors win the battle, Kuttner cops out.
 The Protectors (who turn out to have been human colleagues of the Aesir from a thousand years ago who also evolved into energy creatures but didn't turn evil) give their energy to Stuart and Kari (who was only evil because the Aesir's power was in her) so those two can live, fall in love, and become mankind's leaders in a post-Aesir Solar System.
 Stuart and Kari sacrificing their lives and chance at love to save humanity would obviously have been a better ending than the happily ever after deus ex machina ending we end up with.
 (When John Carter and Dejah Thoris get a happily ever after ending they have earned it by making decisions and fighting a bunch of enemies--Stuart and Kari are pawns controlled by others--they don't earn their happy ending and so the ending is not satisfying.)

 I think I have to give "What Hath Me?" a borderline negative vote; whereas "Crypt-City of the Deathless One" and "The Eyes of Thar" have their good points and so are acceptably entertaining filler, "What Hath Me?" felt like a waste of my time and as I was reading it I was anxious to put it behind me.
 In the first place I tend to like neither stories about god-like beings who can read your mind and make things appear and disappear, nor stories in which the characters' own decisions and abilities don't drive the plot.
 Beyond that, the pacing is slow, with fights that are tedious and repetitive (and I will add that the monsters and villains are totally uninspired.)
 I also didn't like the structure of the story, the way Kuttner only revealed information important to the plot at the very moment it mattered instead of establishing such info earlier or somehow foreshadowing it.
 I guess Stuart's amnesia justifies the way basic information about the story's milieu is withheld from us until the last second before it becomes pivotal, but it left me feeling like Kuttner was making the story up as he went along.